Particle swarm optimization of a polarization beam splitter#

 Note: the cost of running the entire notebook is larger than 10 FlexCredits.

 Particle Swarm Optimization (PSO) is a powerful and versatile optimization technique.
 PSO has since emerged as a popular metaheuristic algorithm for solving complex optimization problems across a wide range of domains, including integrated photonic device design.
-At its core, PSO embodies the principles of collaboration and information sharing within a population of simple entities known as βparticles.β These particles navigate through a multi-dimensional search space, seeking optimal solutions to a given problem.
+At its core, PSO embodies the principles of collaboration and information sharing within a population of simple entities known as “particles.”
+These particles navigate through a multi-dimensional search space, seeking optimal solutions to a given problem.
 They learn from their own experiences, as well as the experiences of other particles, to adapt their positions and velocities over time.

 In this notebook, we demonstrate the PSO of a compact polarization beam splitter (PBS) using Tidy3D

-the TE0 mode and the TM0 mode.
-The device is inspired by the work Weiwei Chen, et al., "Ultra-compact and low-loss silicon polarization beam splitter using a particle-swarm-optimized counter-tapered coupler," Opt.
+Design plugin.
+The coupling region is segmented into 10 sections with varying widths Weiwei Chen, et al., "Ultra-compact and low-loss silicon polarization beam splitter using a particle-swarm-optimized counter-tapered coupler," Opt.
 Express 28, 30701-30709 (2020)

 DOI:10.1364/OE.408432.
 In the original work, the authors employed a more complex PSO scheme of changing objective functions.
-For the sake of simplicity, we will use a simpler PSO scheme in this notebook, only
+For the sake of simplicity, we will use

-aiming to demonstrate the idea and workflow.
+a simpler PSO scheme in this notebook, only aiming to demonstrate the idea and workflow.
 Tidy3D users can draw inspiration from this notebook, as well as from the wealth of PSO research in the literature.
 By harnessing the versatility of PSO in combination with the exceptional speed of Tidy3D

 , we anticipate that users can design many novel and high-performance photonic devices.